-There are two different ways you can run PoolQ: using the Graphical User Interface (GUI), or using the Command Line Interface (CLI).
+PoolQ currently is a Java application with a command-line interface (CLI).
 But before you can run it, you need to download the zip file and unzip it.

 Prerequisites

 PoolQ is built for Java 8.
 To run PoolQ, you will need a JRE for version 8 or later.
 To compile PoolQ you will need a Java 8 JDK.
 You can download an appropriate JRE or JDK from Oracle at: